bkins/PersonalTrainerWorkouts/README.md

 General TODOs:

-Current state:  Most of the Viewing/Editing/Adding of Workouts and Exercises, and the relationship between them, is working.
+Current state:  Most of the Viewing/Editing/Adding of Workouts, Exercises,  Exercise Types, Equipment, and Muscle Groups and the relationship between them, is working.
 I will have the user review and confirm.

  1. Since this is a learning project, there has been a lot of exploration.
 So I have not followed my normal rules for myself.
 Most of this has been rectified, but more to do.